 SCI 200 - General Physics I (4) Prerequisite: one from MTH 105, 111, 130, 131, or 132.
 This is a lecture and laboratory course.
 This course covers kinematics, dynamics, statics, energy and momentum, rotation, and simple harmonic motion. \$150.00 lab fee required.
-No lab fee for '20-'21.
 PS3

-SCI 201 - General Physics II (4) Prerequisite: SCI 200.
+- SCI 201 General Physics II (4) Prerequisite: SCI 200.
 This is a lecture and laboratory course.
-This course covers fluids, relativity, wave motion (including sound and light), electricity and magnetism.
-No lab fee for '20-'21.
-PS3

-SCI 220 - General Chemistry I (5) This is a lecture and laboratory course with a discussion section.
+This course covers fluids, relativity, wave motion (including sound and light), electricity and magnetism. \$150.00 lab fee required.
+PS3 - SCI 220 General Chemistry I (5) This is a lecture and laboratory course with a discussion section.
 General Chemistry for Science and Engineering majors with laboratory.
 This is the first semester of a two-term sequence.
 It covers fundamental principles and laws of chemistry.
 Topics include states of matter, measurement, atomic structure, quantum theory, periodicity, chemical reactions, molecular structure and chemical bonding, stoichiometry, gas laws and theories and solutions.
-The laboratory work emphasizes physical-chemical measurements, quantitative analysis and synthesis.
-No lab fee for '20-'21.
-PS3

-SCI 221 - General Chemistry II (5) Prerequisite: SCI 220.
+The laboratory work emphasizes physical-chemical measurements, quantitative analysis and synthesis. \$150.00 lab fee required.
+PS3 - SCI 221 General Chemistry II (5) Prerequisite: SCI 220.
 Recommended coor prerequisite: MTH 105, 109, 111, 130 or 131.
 This is a lecture and laboratory course with a discussion section.
 This course is the second course in the two-term sequence for General Chemistry for Science Majors with Laboratory, 1 year.
 Topics include thermodynamics, chemical kinetics, chemical equilibrium, acid-base theory, oxidation-reduction, electrochemistry, descriptive chemistry of representative metallic and non-metallic elements, and an introduction to nuclear and organic chemistry.
 The laboratory work emphasizes physical-chemical measurements, quantitative analysis and synthesis. \$150.00 lab fee required.
-PS3

-SCI 224 - Introductory Astronomy (4) An introductory course designed to introduce students to the basic concepts of astronomy, including cosmology, cosmogony, elements of the solar system, stellar formation, galaxies and planetary observation.
-PS3

-SCI 230 - Physics I with Calculus (5) ★★★★ Prerequisite: MTH 130 or MTH 120.
+PS3 - SCI 224 Introductory Astronomy (4) An introductory course designed to introduce students to the basic concepts of astronomy, including cosmology, cosmogony, elements of the solar system, stellar formation, galaxies and planetary observation.
+PS3 - SCI 230 Physics I with Calculus (5) Prerequisite: MTH 130 or MTH 120.
 This is a lecture and laboratory course with a discussion section.
 This course is a calculus-based survey of kinematics, dynamics, statics, momentum, energy, rotation, gravitation and planetary motion.
 In addition, the course covers elasticity and vibration, wave motion, interference and standing waves, sound, the kinetic theory of gases, and thermodynamics. \$150.00 lab fee required.
-PS3

-SCI 231 - Physics II with Calculus (5) Prerequisite: SCI 230.
+PS3 - SCI 231 Physics II with Calculus (5) Prerequisite: SCI 230.
 Recommended preparation: MTH 131 and MTH 132.
 This is a lecture and laboratory course with a discussion section.
 This course is a calculus-based survey of electricity, magnetism, light, geometric and physical optics, special relativity, atomic and nuclear physics. \$150.00 lab fee required.
-PS3 positive effects of physical activity and nutrition on health, exercise performance and longevity.
-PS3

-SCI 233 - The Science of Human Performance (4) ★★★★ Prerequisite: one course from SCI 130, 132, 133, 135, 145, 150, 155, 160, 240, 241, 242 or 246.
+PS3 - SCI 233 The Science of Human Performance (4) Prerequisite: one course from SCI 130, 132, 133, 135, 145, 150, 155, 160, 240, 241, 242 or 246.
 Principles of physiology and nutrition as they relate to physical activity and human performance.
 The course offers an overview of the study of kinesiology-the study of human movement.
-The course is for students who want a better understanding of the
+The course is for students who want a better understanding of the positive effects of physical activity and nutrition on health, exercise performance and longevity.
+PS3